axiom-crypto/halo2-lib/halo2-base/README.md

 `Context` holds all information of an execution trace (circuit and its witness values). `Context` represents a "virtual column" that stores unassigned constraint information in the Halo2 backend.
 Storing the circuit information in a `Context` rather than assigning it directly to the Halo2 backend allows for the pre-computation of circuit parameters and preserves the underlying circuit information allowing for its rearrangement into multiple columns for parallelization in the Halo2 backend.

-For parallelized proving, a `Context` representing a single "virtual column" is split into multiple columns at `breakpoints` each representing a different sub-section of that.
-During circuit synthesis, cell assignments are extracted from the `Context` and assigned to a `Region` of a circuit within Halo2's backend.
+For parallel proving, the advice values of all `Context` are concatenated in single "virtual column" that is split into multiple at `breakpoints` each representing a different sub-section of the "virtual column".
+During circuit synthesis, cell assignments are extracted from the `Context` and assigned to a `Region` of a circuit as actual plonkish arithmetization columns within Halo2's backend.

-For parallelized witness generation, multiple `Context`'s are created for each parallel operation.
-After witness generation, these `Context`'s are combined to form a single `Context` which is then split into multiple pre-computed columns for proving in the Halo2 backend.
+For parallel witness generation, multiple `Context`'s are created for each parallel operation.
+After parallel witness generation, these `Context`'s are combined to form a single "virtual column" which is then, as in parallel proving, split into multiple pre-computed columns for proving in the Halo2 backend.

 ```rust ignore
 pub struct Context<F: ScalarField> {